Evenwyne/programming-univbasics-4-introduction/README.md

 Array.
 Individually each are data structures that can hold list- and dictionary-like data.
 Amazingly, they can _hold each other_ and that means we can make very complex data structures from them.

+In the subsequent lessons we're going to dive deep into creating `Array`s and `Hash`es and working with them.